 Each of the levels indicated in the Matrix corresponds to a set of possible interventions and disciplinary responses.
 Each school is required to provide academic and behavior interventions.
-Students whose behavior is not in line with their peers receive assistance from a teacher, assistant, or counselor on deficit skills.
+Students whose behavior is not in line with their peers receive assistance by a teacher, assistant, or counselor on deficit skills.
 These interventions are determined and monitored by the principal and Teacher Support Team (TST)/Multi-Tiered System of Supports (MTSS) team.
-For more information contact your child's principal or the school's MTSS Coordinator.
+For more information contact your child's principal or the Intervention Specialists

-Staff will use the interventions and responses in a graduated manner.
-The implementation of interventions must be consistent with every student across the board.
-This means that a student's first violation will usually merit a lesser penalty than subsequent violations, considering all factors relevant to the severity of the current violation.
+Staff should use the interventions and responses in a graduated manner.
+Where appropriate, discipline will be progressive.
+This means that a student's first violation will usually merit a lesser penalty than subsequent violations, taking into account all factors relevant to the severity of the current violation.
 When principals and school staff respond to student behavior, they are expected to take into account the factors listed in the prior section.

-Staff will review the academic performance for all students who demonstrate inappropriate behaviors.
-If there are academic concerns, students should be referred to as MTSS or IEP team reviews.
+Staff should review the academic performance for all students who demonstrate inappropriate behaviors.
+If there are academic concerns, students should be referred to a TST or IEP team for a full assessment.